 The National Eligibility cum Entrance Test for Undergraduate (NEET UG) is conducted by National Testing Agency (NTA) for admission to undergraduate medical courses.
-The MCC has released the round 3 NEET seat matrix for 15% All India Quota seats at mcc.nic.in.
+The MCC will release the NEET seat matrix 2026 for 15% All India Quota counselling at mcc.nic.in before every round of counselling.
 The seat matrix of NEET UG provides the total number of seats available for MBBS and BDS admissions in various medical and dental colleges.
-A link to download the NEET UG seat matrix for MBBS, BDS and BSc Nursing 2025 for round 3 is provided here.
+The NEET seat matrix 2026 as per the data available on NMC's website can be checked from the table below.

 This Story also Contains